FAQ: XML sitemaps in WordPress 5.5 and Yoast SEO

 What does Yoast SEO’s XML sitemap functionality do, now that WordPress has its own sitemap?

 The new XML sitemap feature in WordPress 5.5 is very basic.
-The one in Yoast SEO is sophisticated, with a number of enhancements and performance improvements.
+The Yoast SEO XML sitemap has a number of enhancements and performance improvements.

 Should I disable my WordPress XML sitemap?